Table of Contents

 Recommended Phosphatidylcholine dosage is 1,200 mg to 5 grams per day.
 And divide your total daily dose into 2 or 3 equal doses and dosed throughout the day.

-To enhance bioavailability and boost absorption, take PC 30 minutes before a meal.
+To enhance bioavailability and boost absorption, take PC 30 with a meal or tablespoon of unrefined coconut oil or extra virgin olive oil.

 Do not take Phosphatidylcholine with acetylcholinesterase (AChE) inhibitors since this combination may excessively increase acetylcholine (ACh) levels and potentially cause cholinergic side effects.
 AChE inhibitors include donepezil (Aricept), Tacrine (Cognex), rivastigmine (Exelon) and Huperzine-A.